-The Yellowknife Lithium Project ("YLP") is comprised of thirteen mineral leases that cover most of the lithium pegmatites that make up the Yellowknife Pegmatite Province ("YPP").
+The Yellowknife Lithium Project ("YLP") is comprised of fourteen mineral leases that cover most of the larger lithium pegmatites in the Yellowknife Pegmatite Province ("YPP").
 Numerous spodumene-bearing pegmatites with strike lengths up to 1,800 metres and widths up to 40 metres outcrop within the Project and are plainly visible from satellite imagery.
 The YPP also benefits from excellent existing infrastructure, including roads and a skilled labour force that could support the development of this project.
-The Property is subject to an underlying 2% net smelter royalty ("NSR") and an overriding 2% gross production royalty.
+The Property is subject to a 2% gross overriding royalty and in the case of 11 of the 13 mineral leases, a 2% net profits royalty.

-Lithium mineralization hosted in spodumene-bearing pegmatites of the Yellowknife Pegmatite Province was first discovered in the 1940's and intermittently explored through to the 1980's.
+Lithium mineralization hosted in spodumene-bearing pegmatites of the YPP was first discovered in the 1940's and intermittently explored through to the 1980's.
 Canadian Superior Exploration Limited (CSEL), the exploration arm of Superior Oil, completed systematic mapping, spodumene crystal counts, trenching, channel sampling and diamond drilling in the area from 1975 to 1979.

 Superior Oil was acquired by Mobil in 1984 which led to the divestment of the CSEL mineral properties and the claims holding the largest lithium pegmatites were transferred to Erex International Ltd. ("Erex"), a private company acquired by the Target.
 In 1985, Erex entered into an option agreement with Equinox Resources Ltd. who collected bulk samples in 1987 for initial metallurgical testing.
 The results from initial metallurgical testing were positive and Equinox recommended a full feasibility study.
 Equinox was later acquired by Hecla Mining Company and the YPP lithium deposits reverted to Erex.
-Since 1987, very little exploration work completed on any of the pegmatites.